pluggemi/roon-web-controller/README.md

 - Portrait mode, only landscape is available right now
 - Settings overlay is in progress, partial settings controls
-- Queue "Play from Here" is not functional
 - Track seek controls

 ## TODO - 2.0.0